avoss19/Project-Euler/README.md

 ## Program Info

-Please add a couple of lines of comments to the begining of your program so we know the creator and the problem you are solving.
+Please add a couple of lines of comments to the begining of your program so we know who the creator and the problem you are solving.

 ## Orginization